OpenSextant/Xponents/solr/README.md

 Here is an overview of this data curation process:

-- OpenSextant Gazetteer merged data is a base layer for all geographic names ~ countries, cities, continents and other features.
- The main sources are US NGA and USGS to cover world wide geography
+ The main sources are ISO 3166, US NGA and USGS to cover world wide geography
 - Secondary sources (Geonames.org, Natural Earth, Adhoc entries, Generated name variants)  are assembled from these Xponents scripts
 - A one-time collection of `wordstats` is needed to identify common terms that collide with location names.
 - With all data collected, each data set is loaded into SQLite with specific source identifiers